jgibbins1990/NFL_GPS_tracking_project/README.md

 # DSI_Capstone

-README: James Gibbins DSI Capstone - V1.1
+## README: James Gibbins DSI Capstone - V1.1

+### INTRODUCTION

 Hello!

+This project aims to use GPS tracking data of NFL players to predict the outcome of passing plays after 1 second of movement.
+The

-The project on this notebook uses data sourced from a kaggle competition: https://www.kaggle.com/c/nfl-big-data-bowl-2021/overview
+The project on this notebook uses data sourced from the 2021 NFL Big Data Bowl hosted by kaggle: https://www.kaggle.com/c/nfl-big-data-bowl-2021/overview

-Glossary of terms (for the unfamiliar with NFL):
+### GLOSSARY OF TERMS (for the unfamiliar with NFL):

 Field: The NFL field is 120 yards by 53.3 yards - with the 10 yards at each end being the scoring zones